redis/node-redis/packages/redis/README.md

 You can also use discrete parameters, UNIX sockets, and even TLS to connect.
 Details can be found in the [client configuration guide](../../docs/client-configuration.md).

-To check if the the client is connected and ready to send commands, use `client.isReady` which returns a boolean. `client.isOpen` is also available.
-This returns `true` when the client's underlying socket is open, and `false` when it isn't (for example when the client is still connecting or reconnecting after a network error).
+To client exposes 2 `boolean`s that track the client state:
+1. `isOpen` - the client is either connecting or connected.
+2. `isReady` - the client is connected and ready to send

 ### Redis Commands